-The Lynk & Co 02 SUV has been unveiled in Amsterdam overnight, the third model in the brand’s lineup.
+The Lynk & Co 02 crossover has been unveiled in Amsterdam overnight, the third model in the brand’s lineup.

 The announcement comes as Geely, Lynk & Co’s parent company, revealed that Volvo would be producing Lynk & Co’s vehicles at Volvo’s manufacturing plant in Ghent, Belgium, from late 2019.